-For BEKK models, the conditional covariance matrix is directly modeled in a specific form such that the positivity can be easily imposed, whereas non-identifiability happens in general representations and the coefficients are difficult to interpret.
-Note that the Gaussian quasi-maximum likelihood estimator (QMLE) is well developed for BEKK models with theoretical guarantee.
+In terms of estimation methods, the Gaussian quasi-maximum likelihood estimator (QMLE) is well developed for BEKK models with theoretical guarantees.
 Particularly, the strong consistency is proved by \cite{jeantheau1998strong} under the multivariate log-moment condition which requires the existence of sixth-order moments, and the asymptotic normality is established by \cite{comte2003asymptotic} and \cite{hafner2009asymptotic} under the existence of eighth-order and sixth-order moments, respectively.
 Based on these asymptotic properties, \cite{caporin2012we} demonstrated that BEKK model could be used to obtain consistent estimates of the conditional correlation matrices.
-On the other hand, the DCC model separately models the volatilities and conditional correlation dynamics, where the specification for volatilities is usually restricted with diagonal coefficient matrices for parsimony but at the cost of neglecting volatility spillover effects between different assets.
-The DCC model is proposed to facilitate a two-step estimation procedure which is computationally feasible for many assets, where the volatility parameters are estimated using the QMLE of univariate GARCH models in a first step, and in a second step the QMLE is employed for other parameters in the DCC part.
+On the other hand, a two-step estimation procedure which is computationally feasible for many assets is proposed for DCC models, where the volatility parameters are estimated using the QMLE of univariate GARCH models in the first step, and the QMLE is employed for other parameters of the DCC part in the second step.
 However, there is no well-defined asymptotic properties for DCC models estimated by this two-step estimation \citep{caporin2012we,caporin2013ten}, and thus the statistical inference remains partially open.